ExeterBScDTS/python-mocking/README.md

 it is not.
 We don't want tests that might sometimes fail for other reasons, such as a slow internet connection.

+Please remember that not all tests require mocks.

 ## mocking-calls

 Many of the functions we write will call other functions.
 Perhaps these other functions haven't